-Data will be available prior to public reporting on the Hospital Details Page starting on July 12, 2018 for hospitals that:
+Data will be available for hospital review prior to public reporting on the Hospital Details Page starting on July 12, 2018 for hospitals that:

 - Join Leapfrog's NHSN Group by June 21*,

-- Have a valid NHSN ID provided in the Profile Section of their 2018 Leapfrog Hospital Survey, and
+- Enter a valid NHSN ID in the Profile Section of their 2018 Leapfrog Hospital Survey, and

-All other data pulls will have NHSN data available on the Hospital Details Page on the same date as public release.
+For all other data pulls, NHSN data will be available on the Hospital Details Page on the same date as public release.

 Deadlines and Reporting Periods